thousandbrainsproject/tbp.monty/rfcs/0000_enhanced-non-morphological-features.md

    - Are the texture configuration presets (basic/multiscale/full) sufficient?
    - Should advanced parameters be hidden from typical users?

+4. **Error Handling**: How should we handle edge cases in texture processing?
+   - Empty patches or patches with insufficient on-object points
+   - Invalid depth data or RGBA patches
+   - Should we fail silently, log warnings, or raise exceptions?

+5. **Noise Integration**: How should texture features integrate with the existing noise system?
+   - Are the proposed noise types (gaussian for histograms/scalars) appropriate?
+   - Should texture features have different noise characteristics than morphological features?

 ### Integration and Adoption Questions
-4. **Default Behavior**: Should new texture features be:
+6. **Default Behavior**: Should new texture features be:
    - Completely opt-in (current proposal)
    - Gradually enabled by default in new experiments
    - Enabled by default with easy disable options

-5. **Backward Compatibility**: How strict should we be about maintaining existing behavior?
+7. **Backward Compatibility**: How strict should we be about maintaining existing behavior?
    - Should we provide automatic migration tools for old configs?
    - Is it acceptable to change default feature sets in major versions?

-6. **Performance Requirements**: What are acceptable computational overhead limits?
+8. **Performance Requirements**: What are acceptable computational overhead limits?
    - Target: <15ms per patch for full multi-scale extraction (vs. ~5ms current)
    - Should we provide performance vs. accuracy trade-off options?

 ### Validation and Benchmarking Questions
-7. **Benchmark Priority**: Which experiments should be prioritized for validation?
+9. **Benchmark Priority**: Which experiments should be prioritized for validation?
    - YCB 10-object recognition (standard benchmark)
    - Texture-specific discrimination tasks (new experiments)
    - Real-world iPad camera experiments
    - Multi-object scene understanding

-8. **Success Criteria**: Are the proposed success metrics appropriate?
+10. **Success Criteria**: Are the proposed success metrics appropriate?
    - ≥5% improvement on YCB recognition
    - >90% accuracy on texture discrimination
    - <5% feature variation across rotations

 ### Research Direction Questions
-9. **HTM Spatial Pooler Integration**: Should HTM SP be:
+11. **HTM Spatial Pooler Integration**: Should HTM SP be:
    - Implemented in parallel with LBP (complementary approach)
    - Considered as an alternative to LBP (replacement approach)
    - Deferred until LBP is fully validated

-10. **Cross-Modal Integration**: How important is RGB-depth texture fusion?
+12. **Cross-Modal Integration**: How important is RGB-depth texture fusion?
     - Should it be part of the initial implementation?
     - Is the current separate processing approach sufficient?

 ### Community Feedback Requests
-11. **Use Cases**: What specific texture-based recognition challenges are community members facing?
+13. **Use Cases**: What specific texture-based recognition challenges are community members facing?
-12. **Parameter Tuning**: What tools or guidelines would help with texture feature configuration?
+14. **Parameter Tuning**: What tools or guidelines would help with texture feature configuration?
-13. **Documentation Needs**: What examples and tutorials would be most valuable?
+15. **Documentation Needs**: What examples and tutorials would be most valuable?
-14. **Testing Support**: What texture datasets or test objects would be useful for validation?
+16. **Testing Support**: What texture datasets or test objects would be useful for validation?

 ## References